Project-Manas-Research-AI-Taskphase/Aarush_Dixit/TaskTwo/Code/README.md

 ::::::::::::::::::::::::::::::::::::::::::::GENOME:::::::::::::::::::::::::::::::::::::::::::::::::::::

 First I made the genome SVM.
 It has a linear and rbf kernel.
-First I had made a default parameter baseline. then using cross variations over 5 fold (ahhhh) I found the 'Optimal parameters'.
+I had made a default parameter baseline. then using cross variations over 5 fold (ahhhh) I found the 'Optimal parameters'.
 None of the models overfitted which you can tell be looking at accuracy of test and train both.
 Accuracy/F1(HM)/ROC-AUC which all agree.

 checked for duplicate rows: 28.7% of the dataset is duplicated, so 51.7% of test rows also appear in training,